 A drumbeat that taps along as we create.

 Mine is mine.
 Yours is yours.
-Everyone has their own unique cadence.
+Everyone has their unique cadence.

-Authenticity happens when you find your rhythm, your drumbeat, your cadence.
-You could be saying the same shit that everyone else says, but if you believe it, if you say it the way you say things, in your cadence…
+Authenticity happens when you find your rhythm, drumbeat, and cadence.
+You could be saying the same shit that everyone else says, but if you believe it if you say it the way you say things, in your cadence…

 …that’s all your audience wants.